Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

 The Purview healthcare kit is installed via an Azure Marketplace Offer.
-Upon deployment, an authentication token is acquired using Microsoft Entra ID, followed by the import of Sensitive Information Types (SITs) and Glossary terms.
+Upon deployment, an authentication token is acquired using Microsoft Entra ID, followed by the import of Glossary terms.

-When the Purview healthcare kit is deployed, it creates healthcare specific Sensitive Information Types (SITs) using Security & Compliance PowerShell and creates FHIR and DICOM glossary terms using Purview REST APIs.
+When the Purview healthcare kit is deployed, it creates FHIR and DICOM glossary terms using Purview REST APIs.
 Certificate-based authentication is used during the offer installation for both scenarios.

 The following diagram illustrates the deployment mechanism: